HungNguyenDev1511/Car-detection-serving-model/api/README_serve.md

 ### Install modelmesh-serving

-Pay attention that `minikf` uses Kubernetes version 1.16, which is not suitable for the latest release of the modelmesh-serving repository, which is `0.11.1`.

 Clone the repository.
 I did this step already for you so you don't have to redo this.
 I just want to show you what I did.
 ```shell
 RELEASE=release-0.9